Checkmarx/JS-SCP/src/general-coding-practices/dependencies.md

 Well [npm shrinkwrap][14] answers the question "_locking down dependency versions for publication_".

-After running all your tests and security assessment it is time to run
+After running all your tests and security assessment it is time to run:

 ```shell
 $ npm shrinkwrap
 ```

-If don't have one a `npm-shrinkwrap.json` file will be created from the `package.json` one with something like
+If you don't have one, a `npm-shrinkwrap.json` file will be created from the `package.json` one with something like:

 ```json
 {